 Warfarin side effects: Watch for interactions

-Although commonly used to treat blood clots, warfarin (Coumadin, Jantoven) can have dangerous side effects and put you at risk of heavy bleeding.
+This medication, commonly used to treat or prevent blood clots, can increase the risk of heavy bleeding.
 Know the warning signs and how to prevent side effects.By Mayo Clinic Staff

-If you've been prescribed warfarin (Coumadin, Jantoven) to prevent blood clots, you probably already know that this powerful drug can save your life if you are at risk of or previously had blood clots.
-But it's also important to remember that warfarin can result in serious side effects.
+If you've been prescribed warfarin (Jantoven) to prevent blood clots, you probably already know that this powerful drug can save your life if you are at risk of or previously had blood clots.
+But it's also important to remember that taking warfarin can result in serious side effects.